Lillian1070/showcase_python_dataCleaning_1/README.md

 ## Dataset Used
 The dataset used in this project is sourced from Kaggle.
 You can access it [here](https://www.kaggle.com/datasets/fatihb/coffee-quality-data-cqi).

+## Key Findings
+During the data-cleaning process, several important observations were made:

+- Outliers: Extreme values were detected in certain numerical columns, and appropriate transformations or flags were applied
+- Missing Values: Some key attributes had missing values, which were handled through imputation or removal
+- Inconsistent Formatting: Data entries contained formatting inconsistencies, which were standardized for consistency
+- Categorical Transformations: Some categorical variables were modified to enhance interpretability and usability

+These improvements ensure the dataset is clean and ready for further exploration and analysis.

 ## Libraries Used
 - **Pandas**: For data manipulation, cleaning, and handling dataframes